-&lt;sup>1Wittgenstein's book was originally published in German, with English translation attached.
-When quoting him, the original translations by G.E.M.
-Anscombe will be adopted.
-All pages and numbers quoted will refer to the first edition of Wittgenstein's text.
+&lt;sup>2The book was originally published in German, with English translation attached.
+All pages and numbers quoted refer to the German text [of the first edition].

-Compared with the standpoint of the Tractatus, which considerably influenced the initially rather extreme doctrine of the Vienna Circle, Wittgenstein's later philosophy represents a rectification and clarification in essential respects.
-In particular, the very schematic conception of the $|^{Mancosu: 511}$ structure of scientific language-especially of the composition of statements out of atomic propositions-is here dropped.
-What remains is the negative attitude towards speculative thinking and the constant tendency to disillusionize.
+Compared with the viewpoint of the Tractatus, which considerably influenced the initially rather extreme doctrine of the Vienna Circle, Wittgenstein's later philosophy represents a rectification and clarification in essential respects.
+In particular, the very schematic conception of the structure of scientific language-especially of the composition of statements out of atomic propositions-is here dropped.
+What remains, however, is the negative attitude towards speculative thinking and the constant tendency to disillusionize.

-Thus Wittgenstein says himself, evidently with his own philosophy in mind (p.
+Thus Wittgenstein himself says, evidently with his own philosophy in mind (p.
 63, No. 18): "Finitism and behaviorism are quite similar trends.
-Both say, but surely, all we have here is ...
+Both say, but surely, all we have here is ....
 Both deny the existence of something, both with a view to escaping from a confusion.
 What I am doing is, not to show that calculations are wrong, but to subject the interest of calculations to a test."
-Further on he explains (p.
+Later on he explains (p.
 174, No. 16): "It is my task, not to attack Russell's logic from within, but from without.
 That is to say: not to attack it mathematically-otherwise I should be doing mathematics-but its position, its office.
 My task is, not to talk about (e.g.) Gödel's proof, but to pass it by."

-As one can see, jocularity of expression is is not missing in Wittgenstein; and in the numerous parts written in dialogue form he often enjoys acting the rogue.
+As one can see, a certain jocularity of expression is is not missing in

+Wittgenstein; and in the numerous parts written in dialogue form he often enjoys acting the rogue.

-On the other hand, he does not lack esprit de finesse, and his remarks contain, in addition to what is explicitly stated, many implicit suggestions.
+On the other hand, he does not lack esprit de finesse, and his remarks contain many implicit suggestions, in addition to what is explicitly stated.

-But two problematic tendencies play a role throughout.
-The first is to explain away the actual role of thinking-of reflective intending-in a behavioristic manner.
+Throughout, however, two problematic tendencies play a role.
+The first is to explain away the actual role of thinking-of reflective intending-along behavioristic lines.
 It is true that David Pole, in his interesting account and exposition of Wittgenstein's later philosophy, denies that Wittgenstein is a supporter of behaviorism.
-And this contention is justified insofar as Wittgenstein certainly does not deny the existence of mental experiences of feeling, perceiving and imagining; but with regard to thinking his attitude is behavioristic after all.
-In this connection he tends everywhere towards a short circuit.
+And this contention is justified insofar as Wittgenstein certainly does not deny the existence of mental experiences of feeling, perceiving and imagining.
+Still, with regard to thinking his attitude is behavioristic after all.
+In this connection he tends towards a short circuit everywhere.
 Images and perceptions are, in each case, supposed to be followed immediately by behavior.
 "We do it like this", that is usually the last word of explanation-or else he appeals to some need as an anthropological fact.
 Thought, as such, is left out.
 Along these lines, it is characteristic that a "proof" is conceived of as a "picture" or "paradigm"; and although Wittgenstein is critical of the method of formalizing proofs he keeps using the formal method of proof in Russell's system as an example.
-Instances of mathematical proofs proper, which are neither just calculations nor result merely from exhibiting a figure or proceed formalistically, do not occur at all in this book on the foundations of mathematics, a book a major part of which addresses the question as to what proofs really are-in spite of the fact that the author has evidently concerned himself with many mathematical proofs.
+Instances of mathematical proofs proper, which are neither just calculations nor result merely from exhibiting a figure or a formal procedure, do not occur at all in this book on the foundations of mathematics, a book a major part of which addresses the question as to what proofs really are; and that in spite of the fact that the author has evidently concerned himself with many mathematical proofs.

-&lt;sup>2David Pole, The Later Philosophy of Wittgenstein, University of London, The Athlone Press, 1958.
+&lt;sup>3David Pole, The Later Philosophy of Wittgenstein, University of London, The Athlone Press, 1958.